 Directory records contain only general information (e.g., student's name, address, field of study).
-This information is circulated freely within the College, but is not made readily available to off-campus persons or groups for purposes of solicitation.
-If a student wants to have their directory information withheld from publication, it is the student's responsibility to notify the Centralized Student Assistance Office.
-Emory & Henry College deems the following student records as Directory Information: student name, major and minor field of study, dates of attendance, enrollment status (e.g., full-time or part-time) and class standing, participation in officially recognized activities, height and weight information for student athletes, degrees, honors and awards received, and most recent education institution attended.
+This information is circulated freely within the University, but is not made readily available to off-campus persons or groups for purposes of solicitation.
+If a student wants to have their directory information withheld from publication, it is the student's responsibility to notify the Registrar Office (Emory or Marion campus).
+Emory & Henry University deems the following student records as Directory Information: student name, major and minor field of study, dates of attendance, enrollment status (e.g., full-time or part-time) and class standing, participation in officially recognized activities, height and weight information for student athletes, degrees, honors and awards received, and most recent education institution attended.
 Release of student records and information, other than directory information can only be accomplished when the student submits a signed written release form, which is available online and in the Centralized Student Assistance Office.